This chapter of our documentation is still in beta. We welcome feedback, corrections,

 The point of LEMDO is to provide an encoding and editing platform that can be used

-by scholars across our field to prepare editions.
-The advantage of consistency is
+by scholars across our field to prepare editions of early modern dramatic works (and

-that editions prepared on the LEMDO platform are interoperable and, ultimately, re-combinable
+on the LEMDO platform are interoperable and, ultimately, re-combinable into new anthologies

-into new anthologies if all parties agree.
-Therefore, the TEI tagset and encoding
+if all parties agree.
+Therefore, the TEI tagset and encoding protocols must be consistent

 Some features are customizable.
-Anthologies write their own About pages and create their own menus.
-They can customize the look and brand of their
+As anthology lead, you will write your own About pages and create your own menus.
+You may customize the look and brand of your anthology’s

 Style Guidelines

-LEMDO’s encoding guidelines are designed to realize the editorial principles of those

 guidelines.
+LEMDO’s encoding guidelines are designed to realize the editorial principles

-As such, we strongly encourage new anthologies to adopt the DRE Editorial
+of those guidelines.
+We advise new anthologies to adopt the DRE Editorial Guidelines.

-Guidelines.
-You are, however, welcome to create and follow your own style guidelines
+You are, however, welcome to create and follow your own style guidelines for your

-are responsible for ensuring that your anthology and your editors follow your chosen
+are responsible for ensuring that your anthology and your editors follow your style

 There are a few style matters that must be consistent across all anthologies using